Cornell Azure Contract

 - Billing questions or disputes are the responsibility of the account holder but as the Master Agreement holder, CIT is available to aid in these efforts.

-- Basic Support for Azure services is free under the Cornell contract.
+- Enterprise Support for Azure services is free under the Cornell contract.

 - Optional, for fee, Managed Hosting services and consulting for applications in the cloud will be available from CIT